 The trail network within this section of the park connects this site with other facilities, including Cavendish Beach and Cavendish Campground.
 This area has over 12 kilometres of trails for cycling and hiking, offering excellent views of the beaches, sand dunes, freshwater ponds and salt marshes that make this park so special.

 Cavendish Grove in PEI National Park is not maintained between Thanksgiving and Victoria Day each year.
-The washrooms and warm-up hut are closed, and trails will not be maintained.
+The washrooms and kitchen shelter are closed, and trails will not be maintained.
 During this period there is no Parks Canada emergency response.
 Natural hazards are present in the area.
 There is, therefore, an increased risk of serious injury or death.
 By choosing to use these unmaintained trails, visitors assume all legal and actual risks absolutely.